Faraba Well Improvement Project – Senegal

 Water Charity funds will cover labor, cement, and iron bars to reinforce the cement molds.

 Once the well is finished, the women will conduct trainings for other women’s groups in the area.
-With the increasing presence of non-governmental agencies in the area, the women have acquired technical and theoretical knowledge enough to start holding their own trainings.
+With the increasing presence of non-governmental agencies in the area, the women have acquired technical and theoretical knowledge enough to start holding their own pieces of training.

 50 women will directly benefit from the project.
 The population of Faraba, about 300 people, will reap the benefits of the success of the women’s groups as well.